Sigkill32/BetterSplitwise/README.md

 ## Why the dist folder ?

-'cause it's hosted on netlify free tier which has a limit on monthly build time.
-So I'm gon' save all that build time and publish without a worry in the world.
+'cause the app's hosted using netlify's free tier which has a limit on monthly build time.
+With the build file already present, I'm gon' save all that build time and publish without a worry in the world.